venkatraj/js-notes/Part 1/05. Data Types/5.2 Numbers/numbers.md

 ```

 If we want to represent very small numbers, we could use negative exponential form.
-This basically divides the number that preceeds `e` by 1 and give no. of zeros.
+This basically divides the number that precedes `e` by 1 and give no. of zeros.
 Let us say, we want to represent one microsecond in the form of seconds, because other data are in seconds.

 In one second there is one million micro seconds. i.e. 1 / 1000000 = 0.000001;
 To represent this we can write like this